-If you are looking for a pediatric dentist in San Ramon, contact Dr. Carol Jin.
+If you are looking for a pediatric dentist in San Ramon, California contact Dr. Carol Jin.
 The care of children’s dental health is very important to their overall personal development.
 The earlier they receive attention to their teeth, gums, and mouth, the fewer problems they may experience in the future.
 Since many children have a fear of dental offices, it is important for their families to find a good pediatric dentist.

 Your Child’s First Pediatric Dentist Visit

 How to prepare your child for their first visit to the dentist?

 - Take your child for a “preview” of the office.

 - Read books with them about going to the dentist.

 - Review with them what the dentist will be doing at the time of the first visit.

 - Speak positively about your own dental experiences.